Argument X

 Dear UCG Advisory Committee for Doctrine,

 I realize that you would like to dismiss our work and those who are a part of it.
-This is understandable in light of the fact we are so so critical of your position on this issue.
+This is understandable in light of the fact we are so critical of your position on this issue.
 With this said, I would like to address the points you raise concerning what you think are "significant differences" between the work of Blow the Trumpet and that done by Jesus' disciples.

 # I